COVID-19: Invitation to Chinese doctors suicidal, NARD warns

 “NARD hereby reiterates her position which was canvased earlier in the week for the Federal government to immediately and massively employ all qualified but unemployed doctors and other healthcare workers.
 Get them trained, insured, motivated and deployed nationwide.

-“NARD wonders if the Chinese doctors would accept N5,000 monthly hazard allowance if they were to be engaged on such terms.
+“NARD wonders if the Chinese medical experts would accept N5,000 monthly hazard allowance if they were to be engaged on such terms.
 Nigerian doctors and other healthcare workers have been on such depressing and unpatriotic hazard allowance and yet saving millions of Nigerians for years.

-“Why did the federal government not bring Chinese experts on the same conditions of service.
-The federal government needs to immediately review the hazard allowance and make it a percentage of the basic salary of all healthcare workers as many nations are steadily incentivizing the pay for their health workers.
+“Why did the federal government not bring Chinese experts on same conditions of service.
+Federal government needs to immediately review the hazard allowance and make it a percentage of the basic salary of all healthcare workers as many nations are steadily incentivizing the pay for their health workers.